-- Ability to structure business decisions systematically, identify needed information, and conduct a logical analysis. - Ability to critically understand a firm's information base and reporting systems, in particular its cost accounting systems, and draw out the needed information to support decision making.

-Key notions here are those of sunk costs, committed costs, out-of-pocket costs, incremental costs, relevant costs, and opportunity costs.
-These notions will be introduced and examined against the backdrop of the processes of cost accumulation, assignment, allocation, and absorption that underlie cost accounting systems to impart a thorough appreciation of the contributions and limitations of historical product costs for decision making.
+- Ability to structure business decisions systematically, identify needed information, and conduct a logical analysis. - Ability to critically understand a firm's information base and reporting systems, in particular its cost accounting systems, and draw out the needed information to support decision making. - Key notions here are those of sunk costs, committed costs, out-of-pocket costs, incremental costs, relevant costs, and opportunity costs.
+These notions will be introduced and examined against the backdrop of the processes of cost accumulation, assignment, allocation, and absorption that underlie cost accounting systems to impart a thorough appreciation of the contributions and limitations of historical product costs for decision making. - Ability to complete simple budgeting exercises and compute variances for the control of profit and engineered cost centers.

 TEXT: There is no required text for the course.
 Detailed handouts will be given for each class.
-These will also be subsequently posted on BLACKBOARD (which we will use as the online course management system).
+These will also be subsequently posted on the NYU Classes course website.

 HOMEWORK problems are intended for you to test your comprehension of the material covered in class and as such are assigned after class.
 Two sets of problems will generally be assigned - "Practice" and "Submission".
-Solutions to the latter have to be turned in electronically by the beginning of the next class (using the assignment feature in BB).
-Do not put off submission till the very last minute - BB does not sometimes co-operate.
+Solutions to the latter have to be turned in electronically by the beginning of the next class.
 Group work on homework is encouraged, but individual submissions are required.
-Solutions to Practice problems will be posted promptly on Blackboard to facilitate your learning, while solutions to Submission problems will be posted once they have been turned in.
+Solutions to Practice problems will be posted promptly to facilitate your learning, while solutions to Submission problems will be posted once they have been turned in.
 You must keep a copy of your homework and check it yourself against the posted solutions.
 Homework will not be graded or be a formal part of your evaluation.
-However, if you do poorly in the exams, then, before determining your final grade, I will review the quality and frequency of your homework submissions.
+However, if you do poorly in the exams, or are on the borderline between letter grades, then before determining your final grade, I will review the quality and frequency of your homework submissions.

 Attendance is mandatory and will be randomly taken.
 If too many students come late too often, I may deny admission into the classroom five minutes after the class commences.
-Notebook computers may not be opened in class.
+Notebook computers or other electronic devices may not be opened in class.